xkhoanamx1/lung_crop_xray/README.md

 ![grapth2](https://user-images.githubusercontent.com/45206333/142734031-7529f01f-6a61-4211-be72-e378c8922ea7.png)

+Wrong 8/1263 pictures of SIIM-FISABIO-RSNA COVID-19 Kaggle test data
+Dice coefficient can reach up to 93-94% with our training model (unet with resblock), but there are some noises outside lung region.
+Our cropping algorithm can fix it.
 ## References
-https://arxiv.org/pdf/1505.04597.pdf - U-Net: Convolutional Networks for Biomedical Image Segmentation (1)-Article Machine Learning Applications of Convolutional Neural Networks and Unet Architecture to Predict and Classify Demosponge Behavior Dominica Harrison 1,2, Fabio Cabrera De Leo 2,3, Warren J. Gallin 1 , Farin Mir 1 , Simone Marini 4,5 and Sally P. Leys 1,*
+* https://arxiv.org/pdf/1505.04597.pdf - U-Net: Convolutional Networks for Biomedical Image Segmentation

+* (1)-Article Machine Learning Applications of Convolutional Neural Networks and Unet Architecture to Predict and Classify Demosponge Behavior Dominica Harrison 1,2, Fabio Cabrera De Leo 2,3, Warren J. Gallin 1 , Farin Mir 1 , Simone Marini 4,5 and Sally P. Leys 1,*